 Referral to a specialist

-- If symptoms continue or the cause of the Eustachian tube dysfunction is not clear, you may be referred to an ear specialist for assessment.
+- If symptoms continue or the cause of the ETD is not clear, you may be referred to an ear specialist for assessment.

 - Treatment options depend on any underlying cause that may be found.

-- A small plastic tube (a grommet) can be inserted through the eardrum, under an anaesthetic.
-This usually helps the problem but carries its own risks such as infection.
+- A small plastic tube (a grommet) can be inserted through the eardrum, under an anaesthetic, to allow air to get into the middle ear.

 - A treatment recently developed is called balloon dilatation.
 This involves inserting a tiny tube with a small balloon on the end into the Eustachian tube through the nose.
 The balloon is filled with salt water and left in place for a few minutes in order to stretch the Eustachian tube.
 Currently the treatment is only being used as part of research but may be authorised for general use if trials are favourable.